SandeR2012/explore-flask/chapters/templates.md

 ## Creating macros

 We can implement DRY (Don't Repeat Yourself) principles in our templates by abstracting snippets of code that appear over and over into **macros**.
-If we're working on some HTML for our app's navigation, we might want to give a different class to the “active” link (i.e. the link to the current page).
+If we're working on some HTML for our app's navigation, we might want to give a different class to the "active" link (i.e. the link to the current page).
 Without macros we'd end up with a block of `if`/`else` statements that check each link to find the active one.

 Macros provide a way to modularize that code; they work like functions.
 Let's look at how we'd mark the active link using a macro.